andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ---

-# Where things were when Andrew started? //when "we" started rather?
+# Where things were when we started?

 ---